 In Search of Home

-Approached to curate the show in early 2011, Gupta wasn't swayed by the star appeal of Damein Hirst and Henry Moore, whose works are part of the 8,500-plus collection of the council, and focused on post-colonialism, multiculturalism and cultural relativism.
+Approached to curate the show in early 2011, Gupta wasn't swayed by the star appeal of Damein Hirst and Henry Moore, whose works are part of the 8,500-plus collection of the council, and focus on post-colonialism, multiculturalism and cultural relativism.
 "There is a plurality associated with 'homeland' now," she adds.

-The exhibition substantiates her observation.
+The collection substantiates her observation.
 Raising issues of concern and loss at the very onset is Susan Hiller's The Last Silent Movie, which records the voices of the last speakers of extinct or endangered languages.
 Subtitles translate their utterances, while the screen remains black.
 "Some of them sing, some tell stories and some accuse the listeners of injustice," notes Hiller on her website.
 Accompanying the film is a suite of 24 etchings based on oscilloscope traces of the voices.

 - Former Ranji player among 3 more held

 - Rajasthan Royals to file FIR against tainted trio

 - If found guilty, BCCI to ask ICC to erase Sreesanth records

 - Top cops among 42 named in death of blast accused